vaibhavraghavan/HAMS-MREL/readme.md

 ## Input and Output Files

-> [!IMPORTANT]
-Detailed descriptions of each input file are provided in the project Wiki.

 ### Input

 HAMS-MREL requires a set of input files to run.
-The exact files depend on whether you are analyzing a single body or multiple bodies:
-- `HullMesh[_i].pnl`
-- `Hydrostatic[_i].in`
-- `WaterPlaneMesh[_i].pnl` (only if analyzing irregular frequencies)

-For multi-body cases, `_i` denotes the body number (`i = 1 … numbodies`).
-For a single body, no index is used (`HullMesh.pnl`, `Hydrostatic.in` and `WaterPlaneMesh.pnl`).

-The program will check that all required files exist before running.
-If any file is missing, execution will stop.
+These files contain the general setting for the simulation (`ControlFile.in`), hydrostatic data (`Hydrostatic[_i].in`) and meshes for the submerged bodies (`HullMesh[_i].pnl`) and inner water plane for each body (`WaterPlaneMesh[_i].pnl`).
+The exact number of files depends on the number of bodies and on whether irregular frequencies are analyzed.

+**A full description of each inout file is provided in [docs/input_files.md](docs/input_files.md)**.

 ### Output

 HAMS-MREL produces output files in multiple established formats to support post-processing and compatibility with external tools.
 Every simulation outputs data in the HAMS and WAMIT formats (plus Hydrostar for single-body cases), covering added mass, damping, excitation forces, motions, pressure/elevation, and hydrostatics, along with an _ErrorCheck.txt_ file summarizing key system parameters.
-Output formats are fixed and always generated. **A full description of each file is provided in [docs/output_files.md](docs/output_files.md)**.
+Output formats are fixed and always generated.

+**A full description of each file is provided in [docs/output_files.md](docs/output_files.md)**.

 ## Citation